blaylockbk/HorelS3-Archive/README.md

 * `module load grads` (required to create .idx files)

 ### `move_HRRR_to_horelS3_serial.py`
-Same as above, but run in serial with a while loop.
+Same as above, but run in serial (one date at at time) with a while loop.

 ### `daily_move_HRRR_to_horelS3_serial.py`
 Same as above, but this script will only move yesterday's HRRR data to the S3 archive.
-This script is (will be) called by gl1 crontab.
+This script is (will be) called by gl1 crontab?

 ### `untar_move_HRRR_to_horelS3.py`
-This is a modified version of the above script with the added function to untar HRRR files from the compressed archive directory.
+This is a modified version of the top script with the added function to untar HRRR files from the compressed archive directory.
 **This script must be run on wx4**
-  1. Untar HRRR files into a temporary directory on WX4 (`/scratch/local/Brian_untar_HRRR/`).
+  1. Untars HRRR files into a temporary directory on WX4 (`/scratch/local/Brian_untar_HRRR/`).
-  2. Move to S3 (same as above).
+  2. Moves to S3 (same as above).
-  3. Remove the decompressed files.
+  3. Removes the uncompressed files.

 This script doesn't use multiprocessing because we have to untar a bunch of files in the scratch space.
 Since I don't want to fill this all up so fast